1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Lymphoma?

-Lymphoma is a type of cancer that starts in the lymphatic system when white blood cells (lymphocytes) grow uncontrollably.
-There are two main types: Hodgkin lymphoma and non-Hodgkin lymphoma.
-Non-Hodgkin lymphoma includes several subtypes, such as cutaneous T-cell lymphoma, diffuse large B-cell lymphoma, large B-cell lymphoma, and other B-cell lymphomas.
+Lymphoma is a cancer, which is initiated in the lymphatic system when the white blood cells (lymphocytes) proliferate beyond measurable limits.
+It has two major forms, which include; Hodgkin lymphoma and non-Hodgkin lymphoma.
+Various variants of non-Hodgkin lymphoma include cutaneous T-cell lymphoma or diffuse large B-cell lymphoma, large B-cell lymphoma or other B-cell lymphomas.

 Common Symptoms

-• Painless swollen lymph nodes in the neck, armpit, or groin
+• Swollen painless and painless swollen lymph nodes in the neck, armpit or groin.

 • Ongoing fatigue